anvilistas/anvil-labs/docs/guides/modules/zod.rst

     .. method:: extend

-        You can add additional fields to a typeddict schema with the .extend method.
+        You can add additional fields to a typed_dict schema with the .extend method.

         .. code-block:: python

             from anvil_labs.zod import z

             # all properties are required by default
-            Dog = z.typeddict({
+            Dog = z.typed_dict({
                 "name": z.string(),
                 "age": z.number()
             })